Marin County Quarterly Caltrans Update

 For project questions & to sign up for our weekly newsletter, please contact us at EMAIL.

-Marin Sonoma Narrows B-7 project reaches milestone
+Marin Sonoma Narrows B-7 project reaches more milestones

 The Marin-Sonoma Narrows (MSN) B-7 project continues to progress throughout 2024, leading to High Occupancy Vehicle (HOV) lane completion scheduled for the summer of 2025.